BrettRoper2040/pizzaFinal/tests.md

 Test: Clicking different ingridents should add it to the right spots
 Result: After a lot of changes, I was able to get this working.
 Test Passed

+Test: Expand the avalible ingredients to click on to include all classes
+Result: Test passed.
+No errors